Blink SmartHome Skill and Alexa device compatibility

 |Viewing Last Motion Clip||"Alexa, show me the last activity on (Camera Name)"|

-If “ask Blink” is not included when issuing a voice command, Alexa will report back saying, “You have Blink SmartHome skill enabled, would you like me to open it”, to indicate an incomplete command.
+If “ask Blink” is not included when issuing a voice command, Alexa may report back saying, “You have Blink SmartHome skill enabled, would you like me to open it”, to indicate an incomplete command.